-Claims processing by insurance companies requires processing of large volumes of handwritten documents sent by fax, mail, or otherwise scanned.
+Claims processing by insurance companies requires processing large volumes of handwritten documents sent by fax, mail, or otherwise scanned.
 These documents can be processed much faster and with more accuracy by Intelligent Document Processing Tools.
 This leverages handwriting recognition (image processing) and information retrieval- two techniques grounded in AI.
-Besides the documents, supporting images, audio and video contents needs to be processed.
-Image processing, audio processing, video processing, NLP and DL can also automatically extract information from audio, images and video claims data and augment to the text based information.
+Besides the documents, supporting images, audio, and video contents need to be processed.
+Image processing, audio processing, video processing, natural language processing, and DL can also automatically extract information from audio, images, and video claims data and augment text-based information.
 With document automation, insurers can automatically extract data from documents, identify fraudulent claims and validate claims that are in line with policies.
-This, in turn, leads to better customer experience.
+This, in turn, leads to a better customer experience.

 Tractable uses Deep Learning to analyze automobile accident images and estimate repair costs in real-time.
 In this way, we can settle claims and respond to accidents up to ten times faster.

 Risk management is crucial for the insurance industry.
 Therefore, insurers must consider every available quantifiable factor to develop profiles of high and low insurance risk during underwriting.
 Level of risk decides insurance premiums with those at higher risk charged a higher rate.

 Risk assessment performed by companies to evaluate a customer for life insurance can take up to a month based on the person’s specific circumstance.
 The process is susceptible to the subjective nature of risk analysts and different people may give the different evaluations for a single customer.

 By analyzing the information on existing customers like demographic, financial, psychographic, geographic information, along with properties of insured objects, companies can build risk assessment models that evaluate new customers faster and more accurately.